ThreatLockerNickCottrell/ZTW2025/Obfuscating-Your-C2/README.md

 ## Creating basic Empire listener

 Once you've logged into empire, the first thing that we will need to do is to create a listener.
-We can start by going to the listeners section of starkiller and clicking `create`.
+We can start by going to the listeners section of StarKiller and clicking `create`.

 There, we can choose the `http_malleable` type and change whatever settings are desired.
 The only required option at this step is the profile.
-You can choose any profile that you desire.
+You can choose **any profile** that you desire.

 ![Creating a malleable listener](Assets/writing_your_own_c2_profile_2.png)

 A few things to note here are the `bind ip` and `Host` options.
 It is important to understand where the listener is listening from compared to what the host is calling back to.
 In the next section on stagers, created stagers will utilize the host section in its creation.
-While the bind ip and host will typically be the same, they don't have to be and in some cases, it can be advantageous for them to be different.
+While the bind IP and host will typically be the same, they don't have to be, and, in some cases, it can be advantageous for them to be different.
 Especially if pivoting or domain aliasing is used.

-Once you're all done, you can click next, and move on to the next step.
+Once you're all done, you can click submit and move on to the next step.

 ## Creating basic Empire stager

-After creating your listener, you can click on the stagers section on the ribbon and select `Create`.
+After creating your listener, you can click on the "stagers" section on the left ribbon and then select `Create`.
 The type will vary based on the target, but in this case, we are going to be generating a windows stager using the `windows_launcher_bat`.
 After that, just set the listener to the listener that we made in the previous section, and select `Submit`